ridercz/Fortuna/README.md

 Getting the scratch surface stickers is easy -- you can [get them for cheap on AliExpress](https://s.click.aliexpress.com/e/_DlWrFLH) in various sizes and designs.
 The trouble is generating randomized printing data.

+> **This software is not intended to be used for real lottery tickets.**
+>
-> This software is not intended to be used for real lottery tickets.
-It's just a fun project for prizes on parties or similar events.
-Check your local laws and regulations before organizing such thing.
+> It's just a fun project for prizes on parties or similar events.
+Check your local laws and regulations before organizing such thing, there may be weird requirements for lotteries and even weirder definitions of what a lottery actually is.

 ## How to use